The fur flies! Ralph Lauren teddy bears spark lawsuit

-NEW YORK (Reuters) - A Manhattan designer of stuffed animals on Thursday sued Ralph Lauren Corp, accusing it of creating an illegal market for stuffed teddy bears resembling her own.
+NEW YORK (Reuters) - A Manhattan designer of stuffed animals on Thursday sued Ralph Lauren Corp (RL.N), accusing it of creating an illegal market for stuffed teddy bears resembling her own.

 Samantha Goldberg said Ralph Lauren since 2001 has been selling teddy bears handmade from imported Scottish cashmere by her company, Alvin & Sparky LLC.
 She said her “Big Teddy” retails for $195, while “Little Teddy” sells for $170.